rojo-rbx/rbx-dom/docs/binary.md

 - If the first 4 bytes of the block are the literal sequence `28 b5 2f fd`, the block is compressed using the ZSTD algorithm.
 - Otherwise, the block is compressed using the LZ4 algorithm.

-When a chunk is compressed using ZSTD, there is also a ZSTD "frame" present following the magic number that must be read by a decompressor.
+When a chunk is compressed using ZSTD, there is also a ZSTD frame present following the magic number that must be read by a decompressor.
 When it is compressed using LZ4, there is no frame and the compressed data begins immediately after the header.

 The data contained in **Chunk Data** varies in formatting based on the value of **Chunk Name**.
 Chunks used by Roblox are documented below: